 If you are already in financial trouble, the last thing you need is more debt.
 Just like collection activity, all service fees, late fees, interest and other charges stop as soon as your bankruptcy petition is filed.
 Contact Lynn Hamilton Johnson today at 478-922-3889 to stop these expensive fees from adding to your troubles.

-Call Lynn Hamilton Johnson, middle Georgia Attorney at Law, to set up a free initial consultation to see if bankruptcy is right for you.
+Call Lynn Hamilton Johnson, middle Georgia Attorney at Law, to set up an initial consultation to see if bankruptcy is right for you.
 If you have any other questions or comments, please use our contact form to contact the Warner Robins attorney directly.